bcgov/bcparis-service/README.md

 > File > Settings > Plugins > Search in repositories > LomBok

-Restart
+Restart and run `mvn install`

-Run Mvn install

-If you are experiencing errors in the code, run Files > Invalidate Caches/Restart. also you can do Right click > Maven > Reimport
+If you are experiencing errors in the code, run Files > Invalidate Caches/Restart.
+Also, you can do Right click > Maven > Reimport.

-Set up the environment variables
+### Environment variables

-edit the application configuration and

-Configure all the environment variables in `.env.template` file.
+Edit the application configuration and configure all the environment variables in the `.env.template` file.

-use the [SOAP UI collection](src/test/soapui/bcparis-service-soapui-project.xml) to interact with the service.
+Use the [SOAP UI collection](src/test/soapui/bcparis-service-soapui-project.xml) to interact with the service.
-Set up the project url to `http://localhost:8080`
+Set up the project url to: `http://localhost:8080`

 ### Type of processed messages